Ski: 2020-2021 Rossignol BLACKOPS Gamer, 186 cm

 Spins and shifties on the Black Ops 118 required significantly more effort than other freestyle-oriented skis I’ve used.
 The Black Ops 118 feels very balanced in the air, but you really need to initiate tricks hard and early to get it around, rather than being able to decide to throw something mid-air like you can on lighter skis.

 So if you’re looking for a ski that you can toss around with ease, this is probably not the best option.
-But if you’re not doing huge rotations, or you’re willing to put more thought and effort into takeoffs, the Black Ops 118 is a great option.
+But if you’re not doing huge rotations, or you’re willing to put more thought and effort into takeoffs, the Black Ops 118 is a great option (after all, Parker White is still throwing dubs on this thing, so you don’t really get to use its weight as an excuse…).
 And it should be even more appealing if the in-runs and runouts you hit tend to be choppy or rough.
 Because before and after it’s in the air, the Black Ops 118 feels extremely solid, even at high speeds.
 And when you’re coming back to earth, the Black Ops 118 provides a really big, supportive landing platform.

 Who’s It For?